Midland Main Line upgrade: 2020 and onwards timeframe

 The September 2022 Mini-Budget, included RS3 as one of a list of infrastructure "projects to have particularly high potential to move to construction at an accelerated pace".

 October 2023 saw the publishing of the command document Network North.
 This document further proposed extension of the electrification of the MML from Sheffield to Doncaster and Leeds.

 The installation of the foundations was fully completed as of 28 November 2023 on the section of line from Kettering to Wigston and was energised on 28 July 2024.
 In April 2025, Network Rail have made an announcement that this section was completed on time and under budget.
 It also stated that this section had "masts further apart to reduce costs and construction time".

 On 6 April 2024, the West Bridgford Wire stated that the government is committed to electrify the line to Nottingham by 2030, with the rest of the electrification to Sheffield to be done by the early 2030s due to the fact it has been going at a 'snails pace'.
 It also stated that the work south of Bedford is to be delivered in 2025.
 In September 2024 there was further confirmation that planning and site investigations were ongoing for electrification to Nottingham and Sheffield.
 In July 2025, the government released a statement that further electrification on the line has been paused.

+After the electrification programme was paused, Kirk Hill bridge in Nottinghamshire was still rebuilt as planned.
+It is designed to allow for larger freight trains to pass under, as well as being futureproofed for electrification, should the programme resume.
+The original bridge was closed in October 2025, demolished around Christmas and reopened in July 2026.